Guits32/notes/Informatique/kuberntes/Control plane.md

 **In case the control plane node use kebelet to run control planbe component (kube-apiserver, etcd, controller-manager)**.

-For matter of memory handling the SWAP must be off on node.
+For matter of memory management, the SWAP must be turn off.
 See this enhancement for further info: https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/2400-node-swap

 To disable the swap in the current session:
 ```